Psychology (Master of Science)

 1. a Bachelor of Science degree in Psychology or an equivalent degree;

-2. the passed suitability test.
+2. the passed entrance requirements verification.

 Specific degree entrance requirements may be found here.
 For further questions please contact the departmental advisor’s office.
 Please also note the general information on the Master of Science degree programme, including information for students with degrees from abroad: International Admission.